A A

 Visiting the Kipahulu Area of Haleakala National Park

 When most people think of Haleakala National Park, they visualize the semi-barren summit of Haleakala volcano at over 10,000 feet above sea level, but there is a whole coastal section of this park that’s green and lush and definitely worth the visit.
-This area is called the Kipahulu area.
+This area is called the Kipahulu area and it’s located near mile marker 42 past Hana on the Road to Hana.
 (For a Google map of Kipahulu, click here.)

 Perhaps one of the reasons most folks don’t connect the coastal Kipahulu area to Haleakala National Park is that the summit area and coastal areas are not directly connected by a roadway–hence you should plan your visit to these areas on separate days of your Maui vacation.
 The best way to access the Kipahulu area is by driving the famous Road to Hana via Highways 36 and 360 to Highway 31.
 (These three highways blend into each other.)